MicrosoftDocs/PowerShell-Docs/contributing/FORAMTTING-CODE.md

 # Formatting code blocks

+The existing documentation has used multiple styles, over time, and the formatting rules have changed multiple times.
 We want to adopt a consistent style for PowerShell code blocks and output in our documentation.
-The existing documentation has uses multiple styles and the formatting rules have changed multiple times.
-The current Open Publishing System (OPS) we use has a syntax highlighting feature that support many languages.
+The current Open Publishing System (OPS) we use has a syntax highlighting feature that supports many languages.
 OPS also adds a **Copy** button that copies the contents of the code block to the clipboard.
 This allows you to quickly paste the code into a script for testing the code example.
 However, not all examples in our documentation are intended to be run.